archlabjp/eeslism-go/README.md

 ## Porting Policy

 In porting from C to Go language, we keep the changes to a minimum.
 We also try to keep the source code names as one-to-one as possible.
 For example, if the original source code name is name.c, the ported source code name is name.go.
 This is to facilitate verification in case of mistakes by maintaining the correspondence.

+All code is stored in the main module, which is a private function in the Go language if the function name starts with a lowercase letter.
+In order to maintain identity with the original function name, it was necessary to store all code in the main module.

 ### Accuracy of porting